books-for-bows/books-for-bows.github.io/index.md

 ### Shelf

-When a user clicks on a card from the marketplace, they can see all the available listings of the associated textbook, as well as additional information supplied by the seller such as condition or any pictures.
+When you click on a card from the marketplace, you will be taken to a new page.
+Here, you are able to view all the available listings of the associated textbook, as well as additional information supplied by the seller such as condition or any pictures.

 ![Shelf Page](assets/images/prototypes/shelf-mockup.png "Shelf Page")

 ### Create Listing